 They brought with them the expertise in growing sugar cane.

-Jews who remained in Barbados would become merchants.
+Jews who remained in Barbados had no other livelihood than to become merchants.

-As Carolina was surrounded by the Roman Catholic Empires, Cromwell, who ruled the United Kingdom offered freedom of religion in the new colony to alll, specifically naming Jews.
+As Carolina was a British territory, surrounded by the Roman Catholic Empires, Cromwell, who ruled the United Kingdom, offered freedom of religion in the new colony to all, specifically naming Jews.

-French Huguenuts, Baptists, Quakers, and Jews flocked to the colony of Carolina.
+French Huguenots, Baptists, Quakers, and Jews flocked to the colony of Carolina.

 Carolina and Indian slaves